canonical/loki-k8s-operator/INTEGRATING.md

 - `LogProxyConsumer`: This object can be used by any K8s charmed operator that needs to send log to Loki through a Log Proxy by implementing the consumer side of the `loki_push_api` relation interface.
+When a relation with a Charmed Operator that implements the `LogProxyProvider` is established, this object injects and configure into the workload container a [Promtail binary](https://grafana.com/docs/loki/latest/clients/promtail/) that will send logs to Loki through a Log Proxy charmed operator.

 Filtering logs in Loki is largely performed on the basis of labels.
 In the Juju ecosystem, Juju topology labels are used to uniquely identify the workload that generates telemetry like logs.